msimerson/.release/README.md

 ### Push your release

-After editing your CHANGELOG and confirming all your changes:
+After making all your changes, editing your CHANGELOG and committing all your changes:

 ```sh
 .release/push.sh